onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

     :keyword: MUST

-    The xNF Package **MUST** include documentation describing the tests that were conducted by the xNF providor and the test results.
+    The xNF Package **MUST** include documentation describing the tests that were conducted by the xNF provider and the test results.

 .. req::
     :id: R-04298